indeedeng/iwf/README.md

 If racing conditions could be a problem, using`PARTIAL_WITH_EXCLUSIVE_LOCK` allows specifying some keys to be locked during the execution.

-However, `PARTIAL_WITH_EXCLUSIVE_LOCK` is not supported in RPC yet.
-The feature is WIP with waiting for the Temporal "update" being production ready.
+The `PARTIAL_WITH_EXCLUSIVE_LOCK` for RPC is only supported by Temporal as backend with enabling synchronous update feature (by `frontend.enableUpdateWorkflowExecution:true` in Dynamic Config)
-As a workaround, RPC can kick off a WorkflowState to update the persistence data using the locking policy.
+See the [wiki](https://github.com/indeedeng/iwf/wiki/What-does-the-atomicity-of-RPC-really-mean%3F) for further details.
 #### State API failure handling/recovery

 By default, the workflow execution will fail when State APIs max out the retry attempts.
 In some cases that